isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/accessibility/testing-a11y.md

 ## Accessibility testing

  The accessibility testing framework, guidance and toolkit can be found on Confluence, containing the different test stages and how to create an Accessibility statement.
- The toolkit and checklists were created by the NHSBSA Test community for use across the organisation.
+ The [accessibility testing toolkit and checklists][toolkit] were created by the NHSBSA test community, for use across the organisation.
- [Accessibility Testing Toolkit and Checklists][toolkit]

 [Back to Accessibility home](../accessibility/a11y.md)